-Venice, with its picturesque canals and historic charm, is a dream destination for millions of travelers.
+Venice, with its picturesque canals and historic charm, is a dream destination for millions of travellers.
 The shimmering waterways that weave through the city are undeniably alluring, especially during the warm summer months.
 But can you swim in Venice’s canals?
 The short answer is no—swimming in the canals is strictly prohibited and comes with legal, health, and safety concerns.
 This article explores why swimming is banned, the risks involved, and alternative ways to enjoy Venice’s aquatic allure.

 Is Swimming in Venice Canals Legal?